Exercise program shows promise for diabetic nerve damage

 Summary

 This study tested whether a program of diet, aerobic exercise, and balance training could improve nerve function and balance in people with prediabetes or early type 2 diabetes.
-61 participants were assigned to either the program or standard care.
-The goal was to see if these lifestyle changes could reduce symptoms like dizziness, poor balance, and digestive issues, and lower the risk of falls.
+About 61 participants were assigned to either the program or standard care.
+The goal was to see if these lifestyle changes could reduce symptoms like dizziness, poor balance, and falls, and improve quality of life.

 Get updates